florianneukirchen/scipy_filters/README.md

 - Unsharp mask for sharpening, Wiener filter for noise reduction
 - Pixel statistics (std, mean, min ... of all bands for individual pixels)

+> Version 0.3 is already quite stable, as long as everything fits into the memory.
+However, with very large rasters it may crash QGIS.

 Most filters are based on [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html), a library to filter images (or arrays, rasters) in *n* dimensions.
 These are either applied on each layer seperately in 2D, or in 3D on a 3D datacube consisting of all bands.
 For more information, see the SciPy tutorial on [Multidimensional image processing](https://docs.scipy.org/doc/scipy/tutorial/ndimage.html).
 In most cases, the plugin simply provides a user interface for a single SciPy function, gets the raster data using GDAL, calls the SciPy function with the provided parameters and loads the result back into QGIS.
 A few filters (PCA, unsharp mask, pixel statistics etc.) use custom functions that where implemented using SciPy and/or Numpy.